justinjiajia/personalwiki/spark.md

 ### Starting a Standalone Cluster

-Spark applications run as independent sets of processes on a cluster, coordinated by the SparkContext object in the main program (called the **driver program**).
+Spark applications run as independent sets of processes on a cluster, coordinated by the SparkContext object in the **driver program**.
 Specifically, the SparkContext can connect to several types of cluster managers (either Spark's own standalone cluster manager, Mesos or YARN) to run applications on a cluster.

-In this section, we will first experiment the Spark's own standalone deploy mode.
+In this section, we will first experiment the Spark's standalone deploy mode.
 We can launch a standalone cluster either manually, by starting a master and workers by hand, or use the provided [launch scripts](https://spark.apache.org/docs/latest/spark-standalone.html#cluster-launch-scripts).

 To launch a Spark standalone cluster, we should create a file called **workers** in the **$SPARK_HOME** directory, which contains the hostnames of all the machines where we intend to start Spark workers.

 ```bash